Home Bancshares, Inc. (Conway, AR) (NYSE:HOMB) Price Target Raised to $31.00

-Home Bancshares, Inc. (Conway, AR) (NYSE:HOMB – Get Free Report) had its price objective upped by investment analysts at Stephens from $30.00 to $31.00 in a research report issued on Friday, Benzinga reports.
-The firm presently has an “overweight” rating on the financial services provider’s stock.
-Stephens’ price objective points to a potential upside of 16.15% from the stock’s current price.
+Home Bancshares, Inc. (Conway, AR) (NYSE:HOMB – Free Report) had its price objective upped by Piper Sandler from $30.00 to $31.00 in a research report report published on Friday, Benzinga reports.
+They currently have an overweight rating on the financial services provider’s stock.

 Home Bancshares, Inc. (Conway, AR) Company Profile